 - Scribe – to keep notes of important things to remember throughout the meeting

 - Timekeeper – to ensure that everyone is sticking to and aware of limits during timed rounds

 - Collator – to organise everyone’s notes during the brainstorming process and organise it into a document for easy reference

 - Actioner – to update the team on action points after the meeting has been completed

 - Enforcer – for when the meeting begins to steer off track

 The wrap up

 With some preparation and a slick tech stack, your team will be able to generate ideas in ways you never thought possible.
+Book a demo today!